 At Cromwell we are determined to work with our pupils and parents so that every pupil achieves as close to 100% as possible attendance throughout their time with us.

-Our attendance officer Mrs Terry, along with the form tutor, and head of year will work together to support any pupils whose attendance is an area of concern (below 96%) and if necessary may include Mr Russell (Assistant Principal).
+Our attendance officer, Mrs Terry, will work with the Form Tutor and Head of Year to support any pupils whose attendance is an area of concern (below 96%) and if necessary will be assisted by Mr Russell (Assistant Principal).

-We encourage all our pupils to obtain 100% attendance with positive reinforcement, using Behaviourwatch points, good news cards and reward certificates on a regular basis.
+We encourage all our pupils to obtain 100% attendance with positive reinforcement, which may include the awarding of certificates, gift vouchers or a trophy.

 Holidays during term time will not be authorised unless there are exceptional circumstances.
-The decision whether to authorise a holiday will be at the discretion of the Assistant Principal (Welfare).
+In these cases, the decision whether to authorise a holiday will be at the discretion of the Assistant Principal (Welfare).